Uninett/kubernetes-terraform/README.md

 - ***terraform.tfstate*** and ***terraform.tfstate.backup***</br>
 Created and used by `terraform [plan|apply|destroy]` to keep track of the current infrastructure.
 Editing or deleting these files may (will almost certainly) cause errors, as Terraform will try to create resources that already exists.

+### providers/
+This folder contains default configuration values for various providers

 ### secrets/
 This folder, and the file within it, must be present before the first run: